Calf Diseases: The Importance of Colostrum

-In terms of survival, the first few weeks for a calf are significant.
+In terms of survival, the first few weeks for a calf are particularly important.
 As their bodies are still developing, they are not yet primed to effectively fight illness.
-It is important for a livestock farmer to be aware of these 3 common calf diseases and know what steps can be taken to prevent and treat them.
+The colostrum they receive is a vital step in protecting them from disease.
+It is important for livestock farmers to be aware of these three common calf diseases and also to know what steps can be taken to prevent and treat them.

 What exactly puts young calves at risk of developing disease?

 Even though the immune system of a calf is functional at birth, it is less responsive than that of an older calf or adult bovine and has not previously been exposed to pathogens so is easily overwhelmed by the bacteria, viruses or parasites in the environment.

 The likelihood of disease in young calves can be reduced by preventative health measures such as good nutrition, care, housing and following proper standard operating procedures.